kevinvuong-mim/game-api/documents/architecture/redis-keys.md

 ## BullMQ

-BullMQ uses Redis with the default `bull:` prefix.
+BullMQ uses the same `REDIS_URL` with its default `bull:` prefix.
+Queue/job internals create multiple Redis keys; they are owned by BullMQ rather than `RedisService`.

 | Queue name               | Purpose                      |
 | ------------------------ | ---------------------------- |